 His brother Holden isn’t a naughty child and for him, MiniMeis is just perfect.

 I got to try the Game Change shoes that MiniMeis sells and I must admit that I kept thinking “what’s so special about them?”.
 They’re using innovative SGL balance technology and honestly, I still don’t understand what it means exactly but Dylan is a big fan of them and he’s incredibly picky when it comes to shoes.
 If he’s happy, I’m happy.

 Can You Wear a Backpack with MiniMeis?

-MiniMeis is recommended for children 7 months +, it’s really not a good position for a baby up to a year old.
+MiniMeis is recommended for children 7 months + and I wouldn’t try to use it earlier.
 To prevent hip dysplasia babies should be sitting in a frog position – with knees higher than their bum.
 In MiniMeis it’s not really possible.

 What makes MiniMeis a popular gadget that’s similar to Doona stroller case, not really good for the baby under a certain age so wait till your baby is older to get it.
 Adding to the fact that a smaller baby is shorter so their feet could hit you in the chin.

 MiniMeis can be a useful tool, but it shouldn’t be your only carrier as it’s not meant for long-distance hiking.
 For longer hiking, get a proper hiking backpack.
 It is very fun for the kids, especially those who aren’t walking yet as they can sit up high without you having to worry about them falling off.